-- repurposing and renaming the Local Democracy and Boundary Commission for Wales, including: - providing the new Democracy and Boundary Commission Cymru with the functions necessary to undertake ongoing reviews of Senedd constituency boundaries; - providing instructions for the Democracy and Boundary Commission Cymru to follow in undertaking their boundary reviews: - returning the normal length of time between Senedd ordinary general elections to 4 years; - requiring candidates to, and Members of, the Senedd to be resident in Wales: - a review of the operation of the new legislative provisions following the 2026 and 2030 elections: - and - the Senedd's consideration of job-sharing of offices relating to the Senedd. - 455.
+- repurposing and renaming the Local Democracy and Boundary Commission for Wales, including: - providing the new Democracy and Boundary Commission Cymru with the functions necessary to undertake ongoing reviews of Senedd constituency boundaries; - providing instructions for the Democracy and Boundary Commission Cymru to follow in undertaking their boundary reviews; - returning the normal length of time between Senedd ordinary general elections to 4 years; - requiring candidates to, and Members of, the Senedd to be resident in Wales; - a power to update election campaign expenditure limits to reflect the change to 16 list-based Senedd constituencies returning 6 Members each, and related safeguards; - a review of the operation of the new legislative provisions following the 2026 and 2030 elections; and - the Senedd's consideration of job-sharing of offices relating to the Senedd. - 468.
 Detailed cost estimates to accompany the Bill have been developed, including in relation to its implications for the Welsh Government, Senedd Commission, Local Authorities, the Local Democracy and Boundary Commission for Wales and the Electoral Commission.
-Value for money will continue to be given full consideration as the Welsh Government makes progress with delivering the reform and turns to implementation. - 456.
+Value for money will continue to be given full consideration as the Welsh Government makes progress with delivering the reform and turns to implementation. - 469.
 There are some costs which have already been incurred and are expected to be incurred in 2023-24 and to a lesser degree in the early part of 2024-25, prior to the Bill receiving Royal Assent, and as such these are considered to be 'sunk costs' as they would be incurred, and not be recoverable, in the event the legislation did not receive Royal Assent.
 For transparency, these are referenced in the sections for the organisations to which they relate but are not included as costs of the Bill.
-The quantifiable costs that fall in 2023-24 are for the Senedd Commission (£515,000 which relate to staff costs, early work required on accommodation and some capital costs) and the Welsh

-Government (£2.2m which relates to preparation and delivery of legislation).
+The quantifiable costs that fall in 2023-24 are for the Senedd Commission (£515,000 which relate to staff costs, early work required on accommodation and some capital costs) and the Welsh Government (£2.2m which relates to preparation and delivery of legislation).

-- 457. The Senedd election in 2030 (financial year 2030-31) will be the first where the Senedd has 96 Members at the point of dissolution of the Seventh Senedd and also at the start of the new Senedd.
+- 470. The Senedd election in 2030 (financial year 2030-31) will be the first where the Senedd has 96 Members at the point of dissolution of the Seventh Senedd and also at the start of the new Senedd.
 Thereafter all Seneddau are expected to start and end with 96 Members.
 The new Democracy and Boundary Commission Cymru will also have completed their review for the 2030 election and subsequent reviews will be considered 'business as usual'.
-As a result, a 'steady state' for costs is envisaged from 2031-32. - 458.
+As a result, a 'steady state' for costs is envisaged from 2031-32. - 471.
 The provision in the Bill to change Senedd term lengths to four years will lead to one additional election occurring in every 20-year period.
 The first point at which this would be realised is 2046, and so falls outside the appraisal period employed for this RIA.
-Changing Senedd term lengths to four years will bring forward the financial year in which election related costs are incurred. - 459.
+Changing Senedd term lengths to four years will bring forward the financial year in which election related costs are incurred. - 472.
 Whilst the RIA attempts to provide the best estimate of likely costs as a result of the Senedd Cymru (Members and Elections) Bill, there are some unknown factors which, when subsequent decisions have been taken, could impact on the estimates (either in terms of costs or savings).
 These include: - the pairing arrangements for constituencies; - decisions taken (post-election) by the Senedd and First Minister (e.g. on number of Committees, Welsh Ministers etc.); and - future budgetary decisions and changes to ways of working which are not as a direct result of the legislation.